AhmedAbd-Allah/AutomationTestUsingSeleniumAndJava/README.md

 Generating detailed execution status report containing the status of each of the executed steps and the executed test as a whole including screenshots.

+two test Email are written in the Excel sheet, however since it is dynamic test data project, You can put any email you want in the excel sheet
+# BUT it has to be a gmail
 # Architecture:
 the project consists of several packages: